nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Connection of nlKrylov methods to existing nonlinear methods

 \subsection{Local updating and connection to quasi-Newton methods}

-Recall that in the quasi-Newton framework, the classical Newton-update \eqref{eq:Newton} is replaced by its quasi-Newton counterpart \eqref{eq:qNewton}, i.e.,
+Recall that in the quasi-Newton framework, the classical Newton-update \eqref{eq:Newton} is replaced by its quasi-Newton counterpart, i.e.,

 where $G_j\in\RR^{n,n}$ is an approximation of the inverse Jacobian $G_j\approx J_f(x_j)^{-1}$.
-Among such methods, a notable Broyden’s scheme \cite{Bro1965} updates $G_j$ iteratively via a low-rank correction similar to \eqref{eq:qNewton-matrix}.
-In what follows, we show that the proposed class of \emph{nlKrylov methods} falls within the quasi-Newton framework discussed in \autoref{sec:inexactnewton}.
-In the iteration step $j\geq1$, the nlGCR, nlGMRESR, nlGCRO and nlLGMRES all perform the update
+Among such methods, the notable Broyden’s scheme \cite{Bro1965} updates $G_j$ iteratively via a low-rank correction similar to \eqref{eq:qNewton-matrix}.
+Within the family of \textit{nlKrylov} algorithms, at step $j\geq 1$, all methods perform the update

-with the sole difference between the methods arising from how the $P_j$ and $V_j$ are selected via the corresponding local linear model \eqref{eq:localmodel}.
-From \eqref{eq:nlKrylov_update}, we can immediately see that any \textit{nlKrylov} method can be viewed as a quasi-Newton method with $G_j\approx P_jV_j^T$ being used as an approximation to the inverse Jacobian $J_f(x_j)^{-1}$.
-Although this has already been observed for nlGCR in \cite{He2024}, this result in fact extends to all nlKrylov methods.
-The difference between the methods comes from the basis matrices $P_j$ and $V_j$ constructed by each of the algorithms through the subproblem \eqref{eq:refinedlocal}.
-For each of the methods introduced in \Cref{sec:nlKrylov}, the underlying space used to update vector $p$ at iteration $j$, prior to the Gram-Schmidt orthogonalization, is given in \Cref{tab:nlkrylov_update}.
-We also display the number of function evaluations, i.e., matrix-free products of $J_f(x_{j+1})$ computed via \eqref{eq:matrixfreederivative}, and inner products required to perform $m$ steps of the subroutines, assuming $k$ columns in $P_j$ and $V_j$.

-Note that in \cite{He2024}, a connection between nlTGCR($k$) and Anderson Acceleration with truncation (AA($k$),\cite{And1965}) has been established through the framework of multi-secant methods.
+with the sole difference between the methods arising from how the $P_j$ and $V_j$ are selected via the corresponding local linear model \eqref{eq:localmodel} and the subroutine $\mathcal{SR}_j$.
+From \eqref{eq:nlKrylov_update}, we can immediately see that any \textit{nlKrylov} method can be viewed as a quasi-Newton method with $G_j\approx P_jV_j^T$ being used as a rank-$n_j$-approximation to the inverse Jacobian $J_f(x_j)^{-1}$.
+Although this has already been observed for nlGCR in \cite{He2024}, this result in fact extends to all \textit{nlKrylov} methods.
+Note that in \cite{He2024}, a connection between nlTGCR($k$) and Anderson Acceleration with truncation (AA($k$), \cite{And1965}) has been established through the framework of multi-secant methods.
 Thus, the \textit{nlKrylov} family can be regarded as nonlinear acceleration methods for fixed-point schemes.